SvenMichaelKlose/tunix/BLOG.md

                  (symbol (append src-dir '(\/) file)))))
 ~~~

-The files will be much smaller as they lose lots of whitespace, so
+The files lose lots of whitespace, so they'll be a lot smaller and need
-they'll be a lot smaller and need to be re-built if the originals
-have beed modified.
+to be re-built if the originals have beed modified.
 Additionally:

 - Replace variable names by a fixed set of anonymous symbols for
   each top-level expression.
-Comes at the cost of argument definitions
+Comes at the cost of telling argument
-  as documentation.
+  names.
 But:
 - Build documentation database of some sort, containing the argument
-  definitions and documentation strings.
-Each definer could just append
+  definitions and documentation strings (currently commented out).
-  entries to a file.
+  Each definer could just append entries to a file.
 - Simple optimizations to support the interpreter.

 It's also a step towards replacing GNU Make.